-Chairman, Associate Pro ofessor J. G. Jabbra

-Professors R. C. Boyd, T. B. Ciuciura,

-W. J. Dalton

-Associate Professor E. J. McBride

-Assistant Professors G. Chauvin, D. J. Higgins,

-R. G. Landes
+Associate Professor Assistant Professors sor J. G. Jabbra R. C. Boyd, T. B. Ciuciura, W. J. Dalton, D. H. Gillis E. J. McBride G. Chauvin, D. J. Higgins, R. G. Landes

 Students who intend to complete a major concentration in political science must take a minimum of six courses in political science.
 There are two required courses: political science 200.0 and 304.0.
 (With the permission of the department, students may be permitted to take another course in lieu of political science).
 The Department also strongly recommends that a student take Pol 301.0 and one seminar at the 500 level in one of the following sub-fields: Canadian Government, Comparative Government, International Relations, Political Thought.